gvvaughan/specl/README.md

 Failed expectations are reported inline, making the failing example easy to find within a large "spec" file.

+### 4.3.
+Custom Formatters

+A formatter is just a table of functions that [Specl][] can call as it runs your specifications, so provided you supply the table keys that [Specl][] is expecting, you can write your own formatters:

+    my_formatter = {
+      header       = function () ... end,
+      spec         = function (description) ... end,
+      example      = function (description) ... end,
+      expectations = function (expectations, indent) ... end, footer       = function (stats) ... end,
+    }

+The functions `header` and `footer` are called before any expectations, and after all expectations, respectively.
+The `stats` argument to `footer` is a table containing:

+    stats = { pass = <PASSED>, fail = <FAILED>, starttime = <CLOCK> }

+You can use this to print out statistics at the end of the formatted output.

+The functions `spec` and `example` are called with the description of the specification or context header (the ones with descriptions that typically begin with either `describe` or `context`, and then the description of the example (the ones that typically begin with `it`), respectively.

+And finally, the function `expectations` is called after each example has been run, with a list of tables, one for each `expect` call in that example:

+    expectations = {
+      { status = (true|false), message = "error string" },
+      ...
+    }

+The standard Specl formatters in the `specl/formatters/` sub-directory of your installation show how these functions can be used to display progress in a format of your choice.

+See the next section for details of how to get [Specl][] to load your custom formatter..

 <a id="specl-command-line"></a>
 5. Command Line